shovon/blog.salrahman.com/src/posts/groups.md

 But to flip things around to give a better perspective, it's worth to think of rings as a generalization of a field.

-If rings are a generalization of fields, do rings themselves generalize to sometehing else?
+If rings are a generalization of fields, do rings themselves generalize to something else?

 Yes!